heytextile/hs-cli-client-setup-template/readme.md

 git push
 ```

-Here, again, github desktop can also be used
+You can also use GitHub Desktop for these steps.

 ---